Eldridge Cleaver: Split and new directions

 Eldridge Cleaver and Huey Newton eventually had a disagreement over the necessity of armed struggle as a response to COINTELPRO and other actions by the government against the Black Panthers and other radical groups, which led to Cleaver's eventual expulsion from the BPP.
-Also Cleaver's interest in North Korea and global anti-imperialist struggle drew ire from other BPP members who felt that he was neglecting the needs of African-Americans at home in the US.
-Following his expulsion from the Black Panthers in 1971, the group's ties with North Korea were quickly forgotten.
+Also Cleaver's interest in North Korea and global anti-imperialist struggle drew ire from other BPP members who felt that he was neglecting the needs of African-Americans at home in the U.S. Following his expulsion from the Black Panthers in 1971, the group's ties with North Korea were quickly forgotten.

 Cleaver advocated the escalation of armed resistance into urban guerrilla warfare, while Newton suggested the best way to respond was to put down the gun, which he felt alienated the Panthers from the rest of the black community, and focus on more pragmatic reformist activity by lobbying for increased social programs to aid African-American communities and anti-discrimination laws.
 Cleaver accused Newton of being an Uncle Tom for choosing to cooperate with white interests rather than overthrow them.

-Cleaver left Algeria in 1972, moving to Paris, France, becoming a born again Christian during time in isolation living underground.
-He turned his hand to fashion design; three years later, he released codpiece-revival "virility pants" he called "the Cleavers", enthusing that they would give men "a chance to assert their masculinity".
+In 1972, Cleaver left Algeria, moving to Paris, France, becoming a born again Christian during time in isolation living underground.
+He turned his hand to fashion design.
+Three years later, he released codpiece-revival "virility pants" that he called "the Cleavers", enthusing that they would give men "a chance to assert their masculinity".

 Cleaver returned to the United States in 1975 to face the unresolved attempted murder charge.

-By September 1978, on bail as the proceedings dragged on, he had incorporated Eldridge Cleaver Ltd, running a factory and West Hollywood shop exploiting his "Cleavers", which he claimed liberated men from "penis binding".
-He saw no conflict between this and his newfound Christianity, drawing support for his overtly sexual design from 22 Deuteronomy.
+By September 1978, out on bail as the proceedings dragged on, he incorporated Eldridge Cleaver Ltd. He ran a factory and a West Hollywood shop, selling his "Cleavers", which he claimed liberated men from "penis binding".
+He saw no conflict between this and his newfound Christianity, drawing support for his overtly sexual design from Deuteronomy 22.
 The long-outstanding charge was subsequently resolved on a plea bargain reducing it to assault.
 A sentence of 1,200 hours' community service was imposed.